-Update: The mission resourcing campaign of the Virlina District has attained 231 pledges which total $420,669.10.
-As of July 18, 2017 we have received $228,662.66 toward the fulfillment of these pledges.
-The majority of the first pledges were from the district and camp leadership.
-Lead Gift visitation is wrapping up and soon congregations will be contacted regarding additional opportunities to give.
+Update: The mission resourcing campaign of the Virlina District has attained 236 pledges which total $422,144.
+As of September 12, 2017 we have received $238,979 toward the fulfillment of these pledges.
+Many have given and continue to make pledges.
+Individuals and famililes can still contribute through independent gifts.
+Congregations are being visited in hopes of exploring additional opportunities to give.

 "Read more" for further details of the theme and goals of the campaign.

 Click on the above logo to visit the capaign's official website.

 "Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God, what is good and acceptable and perfect."